Lavanyashankar09/AI_Hackathon/README.md

     they want to forecast quater sales
     he is able to forcast overall sale but he is not able to forcast single deal.
 7. they have a 3 year contract with the hospital
+8. in business they only care about quater.

 Data: